mnitschke/angular-cc-logger/README.md

 ```
 ###Stop calling handlers

-If you do not want to call your handlers anymore, you can easilly disable it by setting `debug` property on `false`.
+If you do not want to call your handlers anymore, you can easily disable them by setting `debug` property on `false`.
 ```js
 function AppConfig($loggerProvider){
   // ...